£10 Off Orders Over £250 (Inc Vat)

 Starting at one corner of the frame, apply the double-sided tape around the entire perimeter, ensuring that the tape is flush against the frame surface.

-If your window is large, you may need to use multiple strips of tape.
+NOTE: If your window is large, you may need to use multiple strips of tape.
 Overlap the ends of the tape slightly to ensure a continuous seal.

 Step 4: Attach the film to the frame

-Carefully peel the protective backing from the double-sided tape.
+When in place, carefully peel the protective backing from the double-sided tape.
 Align one edge of the film with the top edge of the frame.
 Press it firmly against the tape.

 Slowly unroll the film down, smoothing it out as you go to avoid wrinkles.
-Make sure the film is fairly taut, but not overly stretched.
+Make sure the film is fairly taut, but not stretched.

 Step 5: Seal the film